 Excessive amounts of animal protein in a mali uromastyx’s diet can lead to kidney failure and death.
 You should treat your pet as a herbivore and feed him mostly greens, fruits, and vegetables.

 Fresh greens and vegetables should be the primary diet of a pet mali uromastyx.
 Mustard greens, dandelion leaves, romaine lettuce, collard greens, and kale are good greens for your pet that are readily available at grocery stores.

 Vegetables for a healthy diet can include shredded carrots, squash, zucchini, bell peppers, and peas.
 Make sure that the greens and vegetables are chopped finely enough so that your pet can easily eat them.

 Frozen vegetables can be used occasionally.
-A mixture of french-cut green beans, peas, beans, and carrots make a quick meal in an emergency, but should not be the primary diet.
+A mixture of peas, beans, and carrots make a quick meal in an emergency, but should not be the primary diet.
 Make sure the vegetables are completely thawed and at room temperature before feeding them to your pet.

 Uromastyx enjoy seeds and they are a good source of protein for your pet.
 You can sprinkle seeds into his food or keep a separate bowl in his cage with seeds.
 Commercial birdseed, like millet and safflower, are an inexpensive source of seeds.